Plainspeak-Org/plainspeak/docs/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.11 or higher (required for sphinx-autodoc-typehints)
 - Poetry (for dependency management)

 ### Building Locally